H. J. Sterling: Later life

 Sterling's wife Louise died on September 1, 1923, and he was married to Alice Davis by 1926.
 His second wife had two children from a previous marriage, and was the daughter of Canadian politician Thomas Osborne Davis.

 The CAHA began the practice of awarding medals to its past presidents and Sterling received the honour at the general meeting in 1925.

 Nesbitt, Thomson and Company named Sterling the manager of an investment banking office established in Saskatoon, and he transferred him from Winnipeg in October 1927.
 While in Saskatchewan, he recommended that the SAHA focus on increasing its participation by building programs in rural areas of the province.

 Sterling had relocated to Vancouver by 1930, and was a delegate from the city to the AAU of C general meetings.
 In 1931, he began operating the Complete Investment Advisory Service based in Victoria, British Columbia.

 In April 1939, eleven of thirteen CAHA past presidents including Sterling, were guests of honour at the association's silver jubilee held at the Royal Alexandra Hotel in Winnipeg.
 In response to Canada not winning the 1954 Ice Hockey World Championships, Sterling felt that the choice of the East York Lyndhursts to represent Canada had reflected poorly on the CAHA; and that if Canada could not send its best team due to financial struggles, then no team should be sent to the World Championships.

-Sterling died in Victoria, on May 23, 1959.
+Sterling died from an intracerebral hemorrhage at St. Joseph's Hospital in Victoria, on May 23, 1959.
+His remains were cremated at the Royal Oak Burial Park.